hansratzinger/make_jekyll/docs/jekyll_setup.md

 1. open Terminal in Windows
 2. go to your working directory

-    `cd G:/web/www/`
+    `cd C:/web/www/`
 3. then you are creating the jekyll site

     `jekyll new NAMEOFYOURSITE`

     The bundler will now build up the basic structure of the directory.

-    `New jekyll site installed in G:/web/www/mixedstuff/NAMEOFYOURSITE`
+    `New jekyll site installed in C:/web/www/NAMEOFYOURSITE`

 4. Open the directory of the new site to see the basic structure:

     `cd NAMEOFYOURSITE`
     `ls`

-        Directory: G:\web\www\mixedstuff\NAMEOFYOURSITE
+        Directory: C:\web\www\NAMEOFYOURSITE

         Mode                 LastWriteTime         Length Name
         d----          01.11.2021    16:15                _posts